 Costante is a fine jewelry brand that emphasizes the importance of human connection throughout their pieces.
-Costante always operates with love and intention in ways that support and inspire their community.
+As a modern jewelry brand, Costante always operates with love and intention in ways that support and inspire their community.

-1. What is the inspiration behind your brand and its name?
+1. What is the inspiration behind your jewelry brand and its name?

 Costanté is a play on the Italian word costante meaning “constant.”